Clinton-Davis/focus_fitness/README.md

     >In Heroku, Click into the settings tab and navigate to **'reveal config vars'**.
     Here you will find the *'DATABASE_URL'*.

-11. Make migrations in by follow steps 10-15 in [Local deployment](#local-deployment)
+11. Make migrations by following steps 10-15 in [Local deployment](#local-deployment).
-12. After migrations are complete, change database configurations to.
+12. After migrations are complete, change database configurations to:

     ```python
     if 'DATABASE_URL' in os.environ: